-- In one end of Eternal Darkness the Cosmic Horror Ulyaoth fights Chattur'gah using these.
+- In one end of Eternal Darkness the Cosmic Horror Ulyaoth fights Chattur'gha using these.

 - In Starlancer, destroying an enemy cruiser in this manner is a bonus objective in one mission.
 You have to watch your timing to accomplish it, though.

-- In Runescape, This is the fate of one of the new boss creatures in the new skill.
+- In Runescape, This is the fate of one of the boss creatures in Dungeoneering.
 The boss, simply called Stomp, is a behemoth, much like the other ones... except for that it's too large to get through, so only its head sticks out of a portal... that calls down rocks in the fight.
-After the portal gets weakened several times, at the end of the fight the portal snaps shut, resulting in a suprisingly graphic death - The wall where the portal was gets rather bloodstained, and the monster flails then shudders to it's death.
+After the portal gets weakened several times, at the end of the fight the portal snaps shut, resulting in a surprisingly graphic death - The wall where the portal was gets rather bloodstained, and the monster flails then shudders to it's death.
 It would be almost sympathetic if the boss weren't so irritating due to a huge amount of Fake Difficulty.

-- Sargeras, the Big Bad of Warcraft, lost his physical body in the War Of The Ancients when the portal bringing him into Azeroth closed shut.
+- Sargeras, the Big Bad of Warcraft, lost his physical body in The War of the Ancients when the portal bringing him into Azeroth closed shut.
 But he isn't gone, and has created Avatars and possessed Medivh since then.